ONSdigital/business-index-dataload/docs/bi-dataload-step-1.md

 ### Links data pre-processed separately ###

 * Links between CH and PAYE/VAT data are provided as a JSON file which is generated from a separate machine learning application.
-* However, Linbks require extra pre-processing which is performed in [step 0](./bi-dataload-step-0.md).
+* However, Links require extra pre-processing which is performed in [step 0](./bi-dataload-step-0.md).
 * We do not process Links data in step 1.